EmberMotion Privacy Policy

 - Pose detection on your phone identifies the position of your body in real time.

-- A language model translates the results into a written findings report and a corrective program.
+- A language model turns the results into a written movement summary and a personalised training program.

 These outputs are training tools, not medical opinions.
+They're a measure of movement and performance — not a diagnosis, a screen, or a health assessment.
 They support your training; they don't replace a qualified professional.

 If you'd like a human to look at your results — for example, if something doesn't seem right, or you'd like another perspective — email privacy@ember-systems.com and someone from our team will review the assessment with you.

 We don't use your personal information to train external AI models.
-The screening algorithms inside EmberMotion are refined using only de-identified data, and our language model provider (OpenAI) has committed not to use our data for their model training.
+The movement-analysis models inside EmberMotion are refined using only de-identified data, and our AI model providers are engaged under terms that prohibit using our data to train their models.

 10. How long we keep your information